neonbjb/tortoise-tts/README.md

 The largest model in Tortoise v2 is considerably smaller than GPT-2 large.
 It is 20x smaller that the original DALLE transformer.
 Imagine what a TTS model trained at or near GPT-3 or DALLE scale could achieve.

+If you are an ethical organization with computational resources to spare interested in seeing what this model could do if properly scaled out, please reach out to me!
+I would love to collaborate on this.

 ## Notice

 Tortoise was built entirely by me using my own hardware.
 My employer was not involved in any facet of Tortoise's development.